jcouball/notes/docs/homebrew.md

 Homebrew package definition built from upstream sources

-Formulae are the definitions of how to install the various command line packages/applications available through Homebrew.
+Formulae are the definitions of how to install the various command line packages/ applications available through Homebrew.
 These are the things that make brew install work.

 ### Tap